|

 Within your reach.

-My life is new--
+My life is new--Wrapped up in you--

 Not childhood's charms,